adobe/aepsdk-messaging-ios/Documentation/sources/class-message.md

 ## autoTrack

-If set to `true` (default), Experience Edge events will automatically be generated when this `Message` is triggered, displayed, and dismissed.
+If set to `true` (default), Experience Edge events will automatically be generated when this `Message` is triggered, displayed, or dismissed.

 ```swift
 public var autoTrack: Bool = true